-You can see that Kahn’s work does contain some elements from the job satisfaction model mentioned above.
-His research, however, was the start of decades of work by researchers done on improving employee engagement through the psychological relationship between companies and their staff.
+You can see that Kahn’s work does contain some elements from the job satisfaction staff engagement model mentioned above.
+However, his research was the start of decades of work by researchers on improving employee engagement through the psychological relationship between companies and their staff.

-- the company employs a wide range of people in different locations and in different jobs (where technology such as an employee engagement app can achieve the remote communications and engagement required)
+- the company employs a wide range of people in different locations and in different jobs, where technology such as an employee appcan achieve the remote communications and engagement required

 - there is little evidence that more traditional recognition methods have improved employee engagement levels

-- return on investment will be greater if the organisation focuses on encouraging discretionary effort ('going the extra mile').
+- return on investment will be greater if the organisation focuses on encouraging discretionary effort such as ‘going the extra mile’

-This staff engagement framework focuses more on the individual, which should make employee engagement activities more effective.
-It does, however, create barriers to employee engagement in that it can be resource intensive to implement properly.
-Such a new framework of employee engagement would need a responsive employee engagement platform that could overcome some of the communications challenges in achieving bespoke effective engagement with employees.
+This staff engagement framework focuses more on the individual, making employee engagement activities more effective.
+However, it creates barriers to employee engagement because it can be resource-intensive to implement appropriately.
+Such an employee engagement model would need a responsive employee engagement platform that could overcome some of the communications challenges in achieving effective bespoke engagement with employees.

-Regardless of which model you choose; the goal is obviously for both the organisation and its workforce to benefit.
-Each of the employee engagement theories and models discussed above may suit different types of employees; for example, organisations in the knowledge based sector may be more interested in the psychology based frameworks as they may be a better fit for employee needs.
+Regardless of which model you choose, the goal is obviously for both the organisation and its workforce to benefit.
+When considering how to engage employees, it is vital to look at the bigger picture.
+Each of the employee engagement theories and models discussed above may suit different types of employees; for example, organisations in the knowledge-based sector may be more interested in the psychology-based frameworks as they may be a better fit for employee needs.

-It may also be worthwhile to look at existing practices to assess what impact (positive and negative) they have on current employee engagement levels.
+It is also worthwhile to look at existing practices to assess what impact (positive and negative) they have on current employee engagement statistics.
 For example, some organisations have a talent management strategy in place, but is it inadvertently giving the message to the workforce that most of the attention is being given to a select few?
-If the principles of talent management are widened so that each employee has an opportunity to participate in career development discussions, everyone will be more likely to feel valued and included.
+Suppose the principles of talent management are widened so that each employee has an opportunity to participate in career development discussions.
+In that case, everyone will be more likely to feel valued and included.

 From the many employee engagement and satisfaction models available, a hybrid framework may be the right option for your organisation.
 Only the right tailored framework, informed by employee feedback, will meet the organisation’s employee engagement objectives and deliver results on performance and motivation.